wuerbolo/microservice-app-example/README.md

 ## Contribution

 This is definitely a contrived project, so it can be extended in any way you want.
-If you have a crazy idea (like RESTful API in Haskell that counts kittens of particular user) - just submit a PR.

 ## License